stefanoslig/blog/_posts/ngrx-signals-store.md

 >
 > With the "class-based" approach, ComponentStores that use onStoreInit and/or onStateInit hooks must be provided by using the provideComponentStore function.
 This won't be necessary with the createComponentStore function.

 Indeed, as we will see in the next sections, it's super easy to extend the functionality of the new NgRx Signals Store with custom features, to compose features and to split the code.
-Also something that is not mentioned in the above RFC is that the code is more tree-shakeable.
+Also, something not mentioned in the above RFC is that the code becomes more tree-shakeable.

 ## How the NgRx Signals Store works

 ### signalStore

 Conceptually the `signalStore` function is similar to the RxJS `pipe` function.
-The `pipe` function takes pipeable operators as arguments, it will first perform the logic of the first pipeable operator and then use that value to perform the logic of the next pipeable operator, and so on.
+The `pipe` function takes pipeable operators as arguments, it first performs the logic of the first pipeable operator and then uses that value to execute the logic of the next pipeable operator, and so on.
 In this way, we define the behavior of a stream.
-In the same way, the `signalStore` function takes `store feature functions` (`SignalStoreFeature`) as an argument, it will first perform the logic of the first `store feature function` and then use that value to perform the logic of the next feature function and so on.
+Similarly, the `signalStore` function takes `store feature functions` (such as `withState`, `withComputed`, `withHooks`, etc.) as input arguments.
+It will first perform the logic of the first `store feature function` and then uses that value to execute the logic of the next feature function and so on.
 In this way, we define the intended behavior of our store.

 ```ts
 import { computed } from '@angular/core';